salindae25/web-pong-socket/README.md

 }
 var msg Message
 err := client.ws.ReadJSON(&msg)
  // this wil only read single message. in order to listen to all the meesage we need to insert this inside a inifinite for loop
- // here we passa pointer reference to custom Message struct to ReadJSON which will read stream and set vlue to the msg object. incase message failed to set value it will throw an error
+ // here we passa pointer reference to custom Message struct to ReadJSON which will read stream and set value to the msg object. incase message failed to set value it will throw an error
 ```

     from here once we read the message from socket we can process mesage and take action